The RCP provides library services to support fellows, members and students to meet their professional development and educational goals.

-Our enquiry line is usually operational from 9am – 5pm Monday to Friday, due to staff shortages the RCP library may not be able to provide full cover please see https://www.rcplondon.ac.uk/contact and our enquiry FAQs webpage for more information.
+Our telephone line is usually operational from Monday to Thursday from 9am – 5pm and Friday 9am – 4.30 pm (except for bank holidays), due to staff shortages the RCP library may not be able to provide full cover please visit our contact page or the enquiry FAQs for more information.

 RCP member benefits

 We purchase clinical and CPD material including ejournals, ebooks and databases (via an RCP Athens account).
-To supplement our ejournal collection, articles in other journals can be sent to you by email, often within a few hours, using our document delivery service.
+To supplement our ejournal collection, articles in other journals can be sent to you by email using our document delivery service.